lucasrodes/whatstk-gui/index.md

     07.08.2016, 11:45 - Prof. Oak: Kids, shall I design a smart poke-ball?
     ```

-    In this example, the header is "DAY.MONTH.YEAR, HOUR:MINUTES - USERNAME:".
+    In this example, the header is `day.month.year, hour:minutes - username:`.
+However, in your case it may be something
+    else like `[year/month/day hour:minutes:seconds] username:`

 * **I am an experimented coder.
 Where can I access to the code?**